-Figure 5.5.4.
-Current estimates of total mortality ($Z{current}$) as a function of length at full vulnerability (L_c , top panel), the von Bertalanffy growth parameter (VBK, middle panel), and asymptotic length (L{∞} , bottom panel) all runs resulted in no support for a predicted change in total mortality from the time-series analysis for Queen snapper caught by hook and line in St. Croix.
-The base case parameter combination was 365mm for L_c , 0.45 for the von Bertalanffy growth parameter, and 888mm for L{∞} .
-Strong support delta AIC>5.
+Figure 6.5.
+Current estimates of total mortality ($Z{current}$) as a function of length at full vulnerability (L_c , top panel), the von Bertalanffy growth parameter (VBK, middle panel), and asymptotic length (L{∞} , bottom panel) from the time-series analysis for Redtail parrotfish caught by pots and traps in St. Croix.
+Models not predicting or predicting a change in total mortality are strongly supported by AIC ($\Delta AIC>5$).